liesware/coherence/README.md

 * make if you want a program with shared libs or make -f Makefile.static if you want a staic program.
 * Makefiles are so simple (http://www.cs.colby.edu/maxwell/courses/tutorials/maketutor/), you can modify without problem

+## Examples
+testing.sh exec argon2.py, dh.py, dsa.py, ecc.py, hash.js, mac.js, rand.js, rsa.py, stream.py.
+The code is very simple and with basic programming knowledge you should be able to understand it.

 ## Wiki
 Please see https://github.com/liesware/coherence/wiki